YanJCszcn/PyGPY21x/README.md

 # How to use
 ### Use in Python
 Python
-/>/>/>from gpy21x import gpy21x
+>>>from gpy21x import gpy21x
 >>>g2 = gpy21x()
 >>>g2.mdior(2)
 read value: 0x67c9

 ### Use in vscode + Jupyter
 Install vscode from microsoft web site.
 Run vscode
 In File manu, Open Folder, to open the folder of cloned repository.
 Open the .py file, vscode will automatically notify to install Python and a serial of tool including Jupyter.
 Install them.
 Open the gpy211app.ipynb file, vscode will automatically notify to install IPyKernel.
 Install it.
 Use shift + return to run cells in gpy211app.ipynb.

 ### Use in Jupyter only
 It is recommended to run the application with Jupyter only install of with vscode + Jupyter.
 Because Jupyter alone can run as web server, user can run the application with web browser via network from remote site.
 Please google how to install and use Jupyter.